open-rpc/spec/README.md

 Where OpenRPC tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [GitHub Flavored Markdown](https://github.github.com/gfm/).
 Tooling MAY choose to ignore some GitHub Flavored Markdown features to address security concerns.

 ### Service Discovery Method
 JSON RPC apis can support the OpenRPC specification by implementing a service discovery method that will return the OpenRPC schema for the JSON RPC api.
-The method MUST be named `rpc.discovery`.
+The method MUST be named `rpc.discover`.
 The `rpc.` prefix is a reserved method prefix for JSON RPC 2.0 specification extensions.
 Below is the OpenRPC specification for the service discovery method:

 ```json
 {